 The 10 Best Carry On Luggage

 This wiki has been updated 36 times since it was first published in February of 2015.
 Now that most airlines charge an arm and a leg to check bags, your best option is to get everything into your carry-on luggage.
 This will allow you to save a small fortune that can be put to better use having fun at your destination, like a fancy dinner or tour.
 Our selection includes models ideal for everyone from professional road warriors to casual weekend wanderers.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes